infobyte/faraday/README.md

 [Read more about Plugins](http://github.com/infobyte/faraday/wiki/Plugin-List).

+Faraday plugins code can be found in [faraday-plugin repository](https://github.com/infobyte/faraday_plugins)

 ## Features

 ### Workspaces

 Information is organized into various **Workspaces**.
 Each Workspace contains a pentest team's assignments and all the intel that is discovered.

+### Agents

+[Faraday Agents Dispatcher](https://github.com/infobyte/faraday_agent_dispatcher) helps user develop integrations with Faraday written in any language.
+Agents collects information from different network location using different tools.
+You can use FaradaySEC to orchestate tool execution.

 ### Conflicts